-State B has nothing to declare, B1" in Member State C has to declare arrival with Member State of origin A and C1 in Member State C has nothing to declare.
+State B has nothing to declare, B1'' in Member State C has to declare arrival with Member State of origin A and C1 in Member State C has nothing to declare.

-4.2 Triangular Trade where non-EU Countries are involved
+4.2 Triangular Trade where third states are involved

-Triangular trade can affect comparisons of both intra- and extra-EU trade.
-An example illustrating a problem linked to indirect movements where non-EU countries are involved is given below.
+Triangular trade can affect comparisons of both Intra-EU and Extra-EU trade.
+An example illustrating a problem linked to indirect movements where third states are involved is given below.
 The phenomenon described is known as the "Rotterdam" effect.

-Japanese goods are imported into Europe; they are released for free circulation in the Netherlands, and then dispatched to Romania (Member State of consumption).
+Japanese goods are imported into Europe; they are released for free circulation in Netherlands, and then dispatched to Romania (Member State of consumption).
 For such an operation, the various recordings will be as follows: